Chaarangan/NERP/README.md

 ## Contributing to NERP
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-Feel free to ask questions on the [mailing list](https://groups.google.com/g/ner-pipeline).
+Feel free to ask questions and send feedbacks on the [mailing list](https://groups.google.com/g/ner-pipeline).

+If you want to contribute NERP, open a [PR](https://github.com/Chaarangan/NERP/pulls).

+If you encounter a bug or want to suggest an enhancement, please open an [issue](https://github.com/Chaarangan/NERP/issues).